wya002/Factorial-with-no-BigInteger/README.md

 Code for java programming lecture hw.

-It contains how to calculate facotrial operation with no BigInteger.
+It contains how to calculate factorial operation with no BigInteger.

 ※Because there is no parallel computing, It takes a lot of time.